Still a Galley Kitchen—With a Bright Pass-through

 Bonus: Fifty feet of unusable hallway space was repurposed into a dining area thanks to borrowing square footage from an adjacent second bedroom.
 Pocket doors were installed so that the interior space could remain “open and light could flow into the dining room.”
 They doubled their entertaining space by doing this!

-Style finds: Floor in engineered ½ x5 select maple: Bellawood.
+Floor in engineered ½ x5 select maple: Bellawood.
 Sektion cabinet bases and Vaskad dishwasher, #50422663: Ikea.
 Supermatte shaker doors in agave (bottom) and white (upper): Semihandmade.
-CKP Brand Origins collection cabinet hardware in amber gold, #3489A4480AG: Knob Deals.
+Knob Deals CKP Brand Origins collection cabinet hardware in amber gold, #3489A4480AG: Appliances Connection.
 Countertops in Striking, #QM3205L: Spectrum Quartz.
 Backsplash in Carrara marble 3×6 tile: Floor and Decor.
 Moen Align series one-handle faucet in brushed gold, #S72308BG: Amazon.
-Oven, #NX58H9500WS/AA and refrigerator, #RF18HFENBSR/US: Samsung.
+Samsung oven, #NX58H9500WS/AA and refrigerator, #RF18HFENBSR/US: Appliances Connection.
 Eastmoreland pendant light: Rejuvenation.
 Sede barstool in walnut and Thunder Gray fabric: Article.
-Affinity washer and dryer: Frigidaire.
+Frigidaire Affinity washer and dryer: Appliances Connection.